securitybunker/databunker/terraform/aws/README.md

 Terraform is a powerful tool to manage infrastructure with configuration files rather than through a graphical user interface.

-These Terraform scripts generate the following infrastructure elements:
+We use Terraform scripts to streamline the installation of the following infrastructure elements:

-1. Create VPC
+1. VPC
-1. Create MySQL RDS
+1. MySQL RDS
-1. Create Elastic Kubernetes Service (EKS)
+1. Elastic Kubernetes Service (EKS)
-1. Create **security groups** to allow connectivity
+1. **Security groups** to allow connectivity

 ### ⚡ How to set up everything